Timmmm/sail_vscode/README.md

 # Sail VSCode Extension

 This extension provides basic support for writing Sail code.
-[Sail](https://github.com/rems-project/sail) is a programming language for describing the semantics of instruction set architectures (ISAs) and their semantics.
+[Sail](https://github.com/rems-project/sail) is a programming language for describing the semantics of instruction set architectures (ISAs).
 It is [the official specification language for RISC-V](https://github.com/riscv/sail-riscv) but there are also Sail models for ARM and x86.

 ## Features / Differences from the official Extension